Why B2B content teams make conversion mistakes?

 Think of it as moving from "here's how our algorithm works" to "here's the business outcome, and here's the technical foundation that makes it possible."

-The breakthrough insight: Different stakeholders exist in different motivational states.
+Different stakeholders exist in different motivational states.
 Content must meet people exactly where they are psychologically.
 Not where we assume they should be.

-It works on three levels*
+How it works on three levels*

-• Level 1: Autonomy translation - Converting technical capabilities into confident decision-making tools
+- Level 1: Autonomy translation - Converting technical capabilities into confident decision-making tools

-• Level 2: Competence bridging - Allowing stakeholders to build understanding without overwhelming any single audience
+- Level 2: Competence bridging - Allowing stakeholders to build understanding without overwhelming any single audience

-• Level 3: Relatedness creation - Helping prospects see themselves in your success stories
+- Level 3: Relatedness creation - Helping prospects see themselves in your success stories

-Your technical depth becomes the justification layer, not the initial persuasion layer.
+Your technical depth becomes the justification layer, not the initial persuasion layer

-Having said that, implementing this framework isn't as simple as following a template.
-Even large companies that understand these principles face predictable psychological resistance patterns.
-Patterns that can derail the entire transformation.
-The question that determines everything: Will you optimize for your team's psychological comfort or your prospects' psychological transformation?
+Implementing this framework isn't as simple as following a template.
+Even large companies that understand these principles face predictable psychological resistance patterns that can derail the entire transformation.

 *The next post breaks down each of these three levels